 Now you’re in Home Assistant, let’s go over important parts of Home Assistant and what they do.

-Customizable pages to display information connected to and available in Home Assistant.
-By default there are two Dashboards, Overview and Energy.
+Dashboards are customizable pages to display information in Home Assistant.
+By default there are two Dashboards: Overview and Energy.
 The Overview dashboard is the first thing you see after the onboarding process.
 The image below shows a customized example of the Overview dashboard.
 If you just onboarded, yours will be nearly empty.
 To learn how to customize your dashboards, refer to the dashboard documentation.

 Once an integration has been added, the hardware and/or data are represented in Home Assistant as devices and entities.

 Devices are a logical grouping for one or more entities.
 A deviceA device is a model representing a physical or logical unit that contains entities. may represent a physical device which can have one or more sensors.
 The sensors appear as entities associated to the device.
 For example, a motion sensor is represented as a device.
 It may provide motion detection, temperature, and light levels as entities.
 Entities have states such as detected when motion is detected and clear when there is no motion.

 Devices and entities are used throughout Home Assistant.
 To name a few examples: